Yunukas/LastManStanding/README.md

+# Last Man Standing
-# A top down platform game developed with Python using Arcade library.
+## A top down platform game developed with Python using Arcade library.
 ### What could be improved?
    - [ ] Needs more levels ( Currently there is only 1 level )
    - [ ] Better enemy movements